How do I contact the Tasmanian Healthy Brain Project (THBP) team?

 Have you been given an offer in a Commonwealth Supported Place?

-If you have been given an offer in a Commonwealth Supported Place you will automatically qualify for a partial Higher Education Contribution Scheme (HECS) scholarship.
+If you have been given an offer in a Commonwealth Supported Place you may be eligible for a partial Higher Education Contribution Scheme (HECS) scholarship.

-Participants in the Tasmanian Healthy Brain Project who are in a Commonwealth Supported Place are eligible to receive a HECS scholarship for a study load equivalent to a 12.5% unit over the current academic year (re-assessed at the beginning of each academic year).
+Participants in the Tasmanian Healthy Brain Project who are in a Commonwealth Supported Place may be eligible to receive a HECS scholarship for a study load equivalent to a 12.5% unit over a 12 month period (re-assessed at the beginning of each academic year).

 What is a study load?

 Most units have a study load of 12.5%.
 There are always exceptions to this case, however you will find that most of the units fall into this category.
-This means that to be eligible for this HECS scholarship, you will need to enrol and complete two 12.5% units of study (or the equivalent number of units equalling 25%) in a year.
+This means that to be eligible for this HECS scholarship, you will need to enrol and complete two 12.5% units of study (or the equivalent number of units equaling 25%) over a 12 month period.

 Do units have to be studied in the same semester?